 II.
-GENERAL OVERVIEW OF THE SITE SELECTION PROCESS: In order to assist the selection authority with determining which site is most advantageous to the United States, the General Services Administration (GSA) will convene a site selection panel composed of fulltime government employees to independently and collectively assess which site is the most advantageous to the United States using the following five site selection criteria: (1) FBI mission-related requirements; (2) transportation access; (3) site development flexibility (4) promoting sustainable siting and advancing equity; and (5) cost.
+GENERAL OVERVIEW OF THE SITE SELECTION PROCESS: In order to assist the selection authority with determining which site is most advantageous to the United States, the General Services Administration (GSA) will convene a site selection panel composed of full-time government employees to independently and collectively assess which site is the most advantageous to the United States using the following five site selection criteria: (1) FBI proximity to mission-related locations; (2) transportation access; (3) site development flexibility and schedule risk (4) promoting sustainable siting and advancing equity; and (5) cost.
 As set forth further herein, the site selection panel is tasked with evaluating and/or otherwise applying a color rating to each criterion for each site and providing a recommendation to the site selection authority.
 As noted further below, the site selection authority will determine which site is most advantageous to the United States, based on all factors considered, including the consensus ratings provided by the panel.
-The Administrator is authorized to select a site they believe is most advantageous to the United States without regard to the requirements contained in the Competition in Contracting Act (CICA).
+The site selection authority is authorized to select a site that the authority believes is most advantageous to the United States without regard to the requirements contained in the Competition in Contracting Act (CICA).
 Further, site selection is not an acquisition of goods and/or services; therefore, the provisions of the Federal Acquisition Regulation (FAR) do not apply to this selection process.

 III.
 SITE SELECTION PANEL: The site selection authority will appoint a site selection panel consisting of two GSA employees (with one serving as the chairperson) and one FBI employee to review information regarding each site.
 The materials provided will include information gathered and compiled by the Government on the identified sites, including information provided by Maryland and Virginia.
-Each panel member will separately review the information and independently evaluate the sites using the attached site evaluation rating sheet.
-The panel will then come together as a group to discuss their individual ratings and develop a consensus evaluation for each criterion, which will be documented on the attached consensus evaluation sheets.
+Each panel member will separately review the information and independently evaluate the sites using the panel member site evaluation rating sheet.
+The panel will then come together as a group to discuss their individual ratings and develop a consensus evaluation for each criterion, which will be documented on the panel consensus site evaluation rating sheet.

 IV.
 SITE SELECTION AUTHORITY: The site selection authority is a full-time federal employee who is a member of the Senior Executive Service.
-The site selection authority derives this authority from a delegation of authority from the Administrator of General Services. will serve as the site selection authority.
+The site selection authority derives this authority from a delegation of authority from the Administrator of General Services.

+will serve as the site selection authority.